Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Empirical Evaluation

-\textbf{Leakage likelihood.} To study and characterize the temporal dynamics of leakage and thus provide insights into potential mitigation strategies, this subsection provides the values of local leakage likelihood $\gamma_t$ and global leakage likelihood $\gamma$ (see \Cref{sec:experimental_setting}) for different adversaries in \intschedconfmeet in \Cref{fig:gamma_vs_turns_insurance}.
-Observe how the sub-goals-based adversary's $\gamma_t$ initially increases and peaks at around 10-20 turns of conversation, as it gradually builds up to querying for revealing information about the target, and may get less creative thereafter.
+\textbf{3.
+Temporal dynamics of leakage.} Additionally, it is observed that \cemph{the likelihood of leakage is not static over a conversation}.
+To illustrate this, we characterize the temporal dynamics of leakage, which may further provide insights into potential mitigation strategies.
+Figure~\ref{fig:gamma_vs_turns_insurance} provides the values of local leakage likelihood $\gamma_t$ and global leakage likelihood $\gamma$ (see Section \ref{sec:experimental_setting}) for different adversaries in \intschedconfmeet (similar results on other scenarios and adversarial base models are deferred to \Cref{app:likelihood_estimation}).
+The sub-goals-based adversary's $\gamma_t$ initially increases and peaks at around 10-20 turns of conversation, as it gradually builds up to querying for revealing information about the target, and may get less creative thereafter.
 The reactive adversary's $\gamma_t$ starts high and then decreases with the number of turns of conversation, reflecting its immediate adaptive approach.
 Both of the baseline adversaries yield $\gamma_t = 0, \forall\,t\in[100]$, as they are unsuccessful in extracting any sensitive information.
 These observations yield some key insights to enhance each of these agents.
 Given how the likelihood of privacy leakage drops after a certain number of turns of conversation, an application agent $\agent$ could be given examples of previous/simulated conversations to mitigate privacy leakage.
 Conversely, limiting the context window of an adversary can prevent it from becoming less effective over time.
 We defer these explorations to future work.
-Additional plots for the estimation of local/global leakage likelihoods for different adversarial base models and scenarios are deferred to \Cref{app:likelihood_estimation}.